-It is a good idea to use a moisturizer if you use Duac.
+It is a good idea to use a moisturizer if you use Duac8.
 If you use Duac at night, then you can apply the moisturizer at night over the layer of Duac.
 It is important not to use an alcohol-based moisturizer if you are using Duac; no matter what your skin type, the combination of alcohol in any skin care product and benzoyl peroxide in Duac will dry out your skin.
 Taking the moisture out of your skin is not good for acne.
 It traps oil in pores by tightening your skin.

-People who have Asian skin types sometimes experience browning of the skin after pimples have been cleared with Duac.
+People who have Asian skin types sometimes experience browning of the skin after pimples have been cleared9 with Duac.
 Prevent this by using at least SPF-15 sun block (sun block in your moisturizer is OK) during the day, and by using arbutin powder and/or a moisturizer that contains vitamin E cream at night.
 Don’t use the vitamin E cream or lotion during the same part of the day as when you are using Duac; the benzoyl peroxide in the product can neutralize vitamin E.

 In rare cases, people get the clindamycin component of Duac into their digestive tracts.
 In the colon, the antibiotic can kill almost all bacteria except Clostridium difficile.
-The Clostridium bacteria trigger severe diarrhea and can even grow in a thick, membrane-like coating over the colon that can stop absorption of water into the bloodstream.
+The Clostridium bacteria trigger severe diarrhea10 and can even grow in a thick, membrane-like coating over the colon that can stop absorption of water into the bloodstream.
 See your doctor the same day you develop diarrhea if you are using Duac.

 Is Duac Enough for Fighting Acne?